ART27.13

 • Formulated as once daily oral capsules

-• Two patents issued and one pending application
+• Multiple patents issued and pending applications

 • New Chemical Entity structurally distinct from the phytocannabinoids i.e. THC